 \subsection{Existing Online Filtering Methods}

 Existing approaches to the online filtering of DDoS attacks rely either on simple decision models~\cite{7987186}, rudimentary learning algorithms~\cite{DANESHGADEHCAKMAKCI2020102756,lima2019smart}, or deep learning models~\cite{wjt_asiaccs21} to rank the network requests according to their legitimacy.
 The filtering methods then set a threshold proportion of the lowest ranking traffic to reject, assuming that the methods assign attack requests a low score accurately and vice-versa for the normal requests.
 As such, it has been suggested that increasing the threshold to reject a larger proportion of traffic could further mitigate the attacks~\cite{wjt_asiaccs21}.
-However, our results show that there is a trade-off between increasing the threshold, which increases the FPR, and reduces the FNR, rendering the above-mentioned filtering methods ineffective.
-For example, a high threshold reduces the number of falsely rejected request but at the same time allows more attack traffic to be falsely classified as normal and allowing them through to the target server.
+However, our results show that there is a trade-off between increasing the threshold, which increases the FPR and reduces the FNR, rendering the above-mentioned filtering methods ineffective.
+For example, a high threshold reduces the number of falsely rejected requests but at the same time falsely classifies more attack traffic as normal, allowing them through to the target server.